khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 # Local Searching

-One of h8mail's freshest new feature is the local search.
+One of h8mail's new feature is the local search.
 You can use compressed `.gz` files or uncompressed `.txt` files.

+### Working with compress or cleartext breaches

 Arguments can be passed loosely, such as: